-At the start of each season, a coach with the approval of the Director of Athletics Athletic Director may issue a set of team rules and regulations to his/her team.
+At the start of each season, a coach with the approval of the Athletic Director may issue a set of team rules and regulations to his/her team.
 It is suggested that these be in written form and passed out to the athletes.